Astranag/Portfolio-Challenge/README.md

   ## Usage

-To observe the usability of this web app, you can review the updates made by opening the Chrome DevTools by pressing Command+Option+I (macOS) or Control+Shift+I (Windows).
+To observe the usability of this Portfolio web app, you can review the updates made by opening the Chrome DevTools by pressing Command+Option+I (macOS) or Control+Shift+I (Windows).
 A console panel should open either below or to the side of the webpage in the browser.
-There, you will see the updated Web app of Horiseon aimed towards semantics and accessibility of the HTML and CSS codes.

 ## Credits